-We have had a new restaurant opened here in Stretford, Manchester and it’s right on the main road opposite the shopping mall.
-Prime position for passing motorists as well as shoppers.
+We have had a new restaurant open near where I live in Stretford, Manchester and it’s right on the main road opposite the shopping mall.
+Prime position for passing motorists and shoppers.
 It came in kit form and they had it built and opened within a few short weeks.

-I visited on the second day of opening, with my daughter and grandson, and there were slightly more staff that customers.
-They were extremely friendly and welcoming and we were guided to the new pre-pay machines, the only ones in this area, we were told.
-At the end of our selection we were given a number, Argos style, and we went over to the counter to collect. our food.
+I visited on the second day of opening, with my daughter and grandson, and there was slightly more staff than customers.
+They were friendly and welcoming and we were guided to the new pre-pay machines, the only ones in this area, we were told.
+At the end of our selection, we were given a number, Argos style, and we went over to the counter to collect our food.

 As I waited for mine, there was a manager overseeing the assistants.
 One of them was waiting for the drink to be put on the tray.

 “Go and greet the customer,” I heard the manager say.